drewlyton/blog-posts/Persusasive PRs & Constructive Code Reviews.md

 ### 3. Split by solution.
 This one, I will admit, I rarely do.
 But, something I *strive* for is single-solution pull requests.
 This means splitting out commits that address orthogonal problems into separate branches.
 This makes each PR smaller and more succinct.

-However, it is a lot of extra work.

 ## 3 Tips for Constructive Code Reviews
 ### 1. Review solution - not style.